kaaproject/kaa/Programming-guide/Key-platform-features/Data-collection/File-system-log-appender/index.md

 * TOC
 {:toc}

-The file system log appender stores received logs into the local file system of the Operations server.
+The file system log appender stores received logs into the local file system of the Operations service.
 This log appender may be used for test purposes or in pair with tools like Flume and others.
 Logs are stored in files under the ```/$logsRootPath/tenant_$tenantId/application_$applicationId``` folder, where <i>logsRootPath</i> is a configuration parameter, <i>tenantId</i> and <i>applicationId</i> are ids of the current tenant and the application respectively.
 Access to the logs is controlled via Linux file system permissions.

-You can log in to the Operations server host and browse logs using the ```kaa_log_user_$applicationToken``` user name and the pubic key which is created as a part of the configuration.
+You can log in to the Operations service host and browse logs using the ```kaa_log_user_$applicationToken``` user name and the pubic key which is created as a part of the configuration.

 # Creating file system log appender in Admin UI